Sri Lanka adventure

 We visited it in March this year, in the organization of the Manga trip agency.

-And Sri Lanka has so much to offer: the amazing nature, ancient cities, religious sites, delicious spicy food, wild animals, endless tea plantations, long beaches with golden sand, and the waves.
+Sri Lanka has so much to offer: amazing nature, ancient cities, religious sites, delicious spicy food, wild animals, endless tea plantations, long beaches with golden sand, and the waves.
+And there are something for body and soul: many places with holistic treatments and wellness programs in Ayurveda, detoxification, yoga, and meditation.

 So, what can you ask more from this teardrop-shaped island?